Frequently Asked Questions about the

 The Middle Years Development Instrument (MDI) is a powerful tool we can use to understand how children are living and thriving in our schools and communities.
 By asking children to tell us about their daily habits, feelings, relationships, and environments, we honour their voices and enable them to work with us to support their development.

 The valuable research collected by the MDI informs the local change efforts of schools and communities across Canada, and supports ongoing collaborative national and international research into the determinants of well-being in the middle years and the efficacy of programs designed to increase well-being.

 Why do we care about the middle years?

-Experiences in the middle years — ages 6 to 12 — have critical and long lasting effects.
+Experiences in the middle years — especially between the ages of 10 to 13 — have critical and long lasting effects.
 During this time, children are experiencing significant cognitive, social and emotional changes that establish their lifelong identity and set the stage for adolescence and adulthood.